 Understanding the disruptive power of Digital Twins for maintenance applications begins with understanding their principal use cases in enterprise maintenance:

-Use #1: Digital Simulation
+Use Case #1: Digital Simulation

 A Digital Twin provides the information needed to execute realistic and accurate simulations about the behavior of assets and their maintenance.
 Simulations based on Digital Twins take in information about risk factors, failure modes, operating scenarios and system configurations, in order to produce maintenance-related KPIs (Key Performance Indicators) such as: